 Do you have a spirit vacation spot?
-That place you feel a deep connection with, and even if you go years without setting foot on it, when you return it feels like no time at all has passed and there’s almost a sense of coming home?
-When Adam and I went to Capri for our honeymoon 10 years ago, I fell in love with everything about it.
-It’s funny that most people associate Capri with nightlife and Hollywood glamour, since while it does have that side, the Capri that I adore is all about rocky cliffs, azure waters, long hikes, longer swims — and of course, the food.
+That place you feel a deep connection with, and even if you go years without setting foot on it when you return it feels like no time has passed and there’s a sense of coming home?
+When Adam and I went to Capri for our honeymoon over 10 years ago I fell in love with everything about it.
+It’s funny that most people associate Capri with nightlife and Hollywood glamour, and while it does have that side, the Capri that I adore is all about rocky cliffs, azure waters, long hikes, longer swims, and of course, the food.

-Earlier this month, we returned for a week to celebrate our 10 year wedding anniversary, and it was every bit as magical as I remembered.
-We hit up our longtime favorites like Capri Palace and Paolina, and discovered lots of new-to-us spots that have found a permanent spot on my must-go list.
-‘Cause I’m determined to not let another decade pass before I get back to Capri.
-Scroll on for exactly where to stay, eat, swim, and play on the island, plus a few insider tips you need to know to make it smooth sailing.
+When we returned for a week to celebrate our 10 year wedding anniversary, it was every bit as magical as I remembered.
+We hit up our longtime favorites like Capri Palace and Paolina and discovered lots of new-to-us spots that have found a permanent spot on my must-go list.
+Because I’m determined to not let another decade pass before I get back to Capri, I’ve got the scoop on exactly where to stay, eat, swim, and play on the island, plus a few insider tips you need to know to make it smooth sailing.

-When to go.
-May is still relatively chilly, July and August gets really crowded with tourist high season.
+May is still relatively chilly, July and August get really crowded with the tourist high season.
 June is perfect, and I’ve heard September is nice too (just make sure it’s still warm enough to swim!)

 Capri Palace.
 This is the only hotel I can personally speak to since I’ve stayed there both times I’ve been to Capri; once I experienced it on our honeymoon, I couldn’t bear to stay anywhere else!
-On top of the cliffs in Anacapri, it’s ideally situated in the most charming village with endless Mediterranean views.
+Located on top of the cliffs in Anacapri, it’s ideally situated in the most charming village with endless Mediterranean views.
 The rooms are beautifully simple and there’s art everywhere.
-And the Michelin-starred restaurant and unrivaled spa deserve entries of their own, so read on.
+The Michelin-starred restaurant and unrivaled spa deserve entries of their own, so read on.

 L’Olivo.
-Our hotel also happens to house two Michelin starred restaurants, one of them being the stunning L’Olivo where we spent a couple of our most delicious nights on the trip.
-It’s elegant without being fussy, and some of the best people watching on the island.
-Adam and I shared everything since we couldn’t decide between the pastas and the crunchy lobster – and we had to save room for the candy cart that circulated at the end of the evening.
+Our hotel also happens to house two Michelin-starred restaurants, one of them being the stunning L’Olivo where we spent a couple of our most delicious nights on the trip.
+It’s elegant without being fussy, and some of the best people-watching on the island.
+Adam and I shared everything since we couldn’t decide between the pasta and the crunchy lobster—and we had to save room for the candy cart that circulated at the end of the evening.

 Il Riccio.
 Capri Palace also has the prettiest beach club on the island.
 We spent the day lounging in the beach chairs then headed up for a late lunch of fresh mozzarella and the grilled catch of the day.
 We were back for dinner on the evening of our anniversary.
 Watching the sunset from the upstairs lounge followed by an epic dinner of sea urchin spaghetti is something I’ll never forget.

-pro tip: Don’t miss the “Temptation Room” filled floor-to-ceiling with ever Italian dessert you could dream up.
+Pro tip: Don’t miss the “Temptation Room” filled floor-to-ceiling with every Italian dessert you could dream up.

 La Capannina.
 This restaurant down in Capri town, near the main Piazza, is an old-school gem.
 Tucked into a cozy alleyway with photos of visiting celebrities covering the walls, you’ll feel like you stepped back into Capri’s most star-studded glamour days.
 Adam and I cozied into a booth with a glass of the house red and plates of Veal Milanese until late.
 Then we strolled down the sidewalk eating gelato with the moon lighting up the Mediterranean.
 Date night doesn’t get better than this.

 Da Gelsomina.
-A friend mentioned this place to me, and since it’s in a remote area of Anacapri that requires a hike to access, we almost missed it – thank goodness we didn’t!
-A tiny bed and breakfast that makes its own wine from grapes on the property, our waiter was the owner and his wife’s grandparents had opened it 3 generations before.
+A friend mentioned this place to me, and since it’s in a remote area of Anacapri that requires a hike to access, we almost missed it.
+Thank goodness we didn’t!
+A tiny bed and breakfast that makes its own wine from grapes on the property, our waiter was the owner and his wife’s grandparents had opened it three generations before.
 This is a truly special spot, in the country and overlooking endless sea views.
 We ordered ravioli stuffed with roasted tomatoes and buffalo mozzarella, and our favorite simple salad with arugula and big chunks of freshly shaved parmesan.

-Pro tip: Walk over a bit early and explore the fascinating “Philosophy Park” across the roadside, which offers views of both sides of the island if you hike up to the highest point.
+Pro tip: Walk over a bit early and explore the fascinating “Philosophical Park” across the roadside, which offers views of both sides of the island if you hike up to the highest point.

 Pro tip: You can email Michela, Tonnino’s wife (her father, Vittorino, is also a captain and owner of Paolino) at [email protected] to check their availability.